 - You get to take action on the things you are most passionate about

 - Plenty of opportunities to develop your leadership, communication and organisational skills

 LSESU staff will support you in your role and you will receive:

 - Individual training & development to suit your needs

 - Opportunities to attend conferences and external training days

-You will hold the post from the start of November until the end of June, or October 2022 (this will be at the postholder's discretion).
+You will hold the post from the start of November until either the end of June, or October 2022 (this will be at the postholder's discretion).

 The postholder is expected to work 18 hours per week.
 Hours are part-time and flexible.